 #3 Improve Keyword Relevance

 Adding negative keywords helps block unqualified traffic and wasting ad spend.
-AdWords remarketing professionals recommend running a Search Query Report to identify keywords that are costing but not leading to clicks.
+Google Ads remarketing professionals recommend running a Search Query Report to identify keywords that are costing but not leading to clicks.
 However, to make sure you’re not restricting potentially qualified traffic, it’s important to conduct an annual negative keywords audit.

 #4 Lower Keyword Bids

-Clever AdWords remarketing professionals suggest lowering keyword bid when a keyword is converting with a high ad position (one to three) but at a cost-per-lead that’s twice the goal.
+Clever Google Ads remarketing professionals suggest lowering keyword bid when a keyword is converting with a high ad position (one to three) but at a cost-per-lead that’s twice the goal.
 Also, you can lower your keyword bid for terms that are generating high average positions but not conversions.
 Both strategies are effective when you’re trying to lower CPC.
 Acquiring top ad position is not always necessary to get best results.

 #5 Use Ad Extensions